bhushanpoojary/react-open-source-datagrid/INFINITE_SCROLLING_INDEX.md

 />

 // Mock for testing
-import { createMockServerDataSource } from './components/DataGrid';
+import { createMockServerDataSource } from 'react-open-source-grid';
 const mockDS = createMockServerDataSource(100_000_000, 300);
 ```